 Origins; The Full Version The original decision to write Ideas for America; New Hope Rises came in October of 1997, at which time I was living in Germany.
-I had taught and studied languages there for three great years, and I would have liked to have stayed longer, but I just knew that the United States was eventually headed for some dark times and I felt like I needed to prepare.
-I understand it sounds strange, but it’s true.
+I had taught and studied languages there for three great years, and I would have liked to have stayed longer, but I just knew the United States was eventually headed for some dark times and I wanted to prepare.
+It sounds strange, but it’s true.

-The core principle that has caught my attention was the need for greater utilization of vocational education.
+The Core Principle that caught my attention was the need for greater utilization of vocational education.
 According to MassINC, whereas only 7% of Massachusetts were enrolled in vocational programs, that number should be around 30-40%, with as many as fifty percent doing a combination of vocational and classical studies.
 This core insight gave me the foundation upon which to build all other principles.

 The period from 2005 to 2010 involved a slow but steady expansion of the core concepts in the book. i was in the summer of 2010 that I began to look at “green” initiatives, which was in part inspired by the work of the Salem Farmer’s Market.
 That summer I read Winning the Green Revolution by David Freeman, and it was the beginning of a new dimension of the book.

 One of the core environmental principles I was working with prior to 2010 was that we need to expand our national parks system while we have the space to do so.
 The addition of an awareness of the importance of local farming led to an integration of of core principle of environmentalism.